Generalized splines on arbitrary graphs: Open questions

 \section{Open questions}

 We end with several open questions, extending some of the major research problems for splines and GKM theory to the context of generalized splines.

-Most research into what we call generalized splines focuses on particular examples, whether because of explicit hypotheses (e.g. a particular choice of the ring $R$, the graph $G$, or the edge-labeling function $\alpha$) or implicit hypotheses (e.g. that edge-labels be principal).
+Most research into what we call generalized splines focuses on particular examples, whether because of explicit hypotheses (e.g. a particular choice of the ring $R$, the graph $G$, or the edge--labeling function $\alpha$) or implicit hypotheses (e.g. that edge--labels be principal).
 Special cases remain very important, both for applications and for data to build the general theory.

-\begin{question} Identify $R_G$ in important special cases: for instance, when all edge-labels $\alpha(e)$ are principal ideals; or when $R$ is a particular ring (integers, polynomial rings, ring of Laurent polynomials); or when $G$ is a particular graph or family of graphs (cycles, complete graphs, bipartite graphs, hypercubes). \end{question}
+\begin{question} Identify $R_G$ in important special cases: for instance, when all edge--labels $\alpha(e)$ are principal ideals; or when $R$ is a particular ring (integers, polynomial rings, ring of Laurent polynomials); or when $G$ is a particular graph or family of graphs (cycles, complete graphs, bipartite graphs, hypercubes). \end{question}

+Splines on complete graphs are particularly important for approximation theory, where they appear as the Alfeld split of a simplex (for a proof see \cite[Section 3.1]{T3}).

+Billera first asked the following question, seeking an interpretation of $r$-smoothness in the context of equivariant cohomology.
+We extend Billera's question to ask about the analogue of $r$-smoothness for generalized splines over arbitrary rings.